lnconsole/queenbee/poc.md

 - based on swapping all websocket interaction with nostr messaging
 - only using Encrypted Direct Messages (nostr kind 4)
 - Queenbee is a nostr client, workerbees are nostr clients
-- workerbees only message  the Queenbee, using its public key
+- workerbees identify the Queenbee via the provided public key
-- normal business logic is not changed: queenbee receives api requests from clients, and selects the worker to be used normally.
+- business logic is not changed: queenbee receives inference requests from clients and proceed to picking the appropriate worker

 ### Diagram
      client                          queenbee                          workerbee